What Happened to Stewart Springs? Cont'd

 also new intro to Rants & Raves

-Writer served as SMS work-trade assistant manager and grounds keeper 2000-2002 under Mary H, while living on grounds, and built and maintained the bathhouse cold plunge for 14 years.
-He self-published books on body acceptance and body freedom, inspired by own experiences at Stewart's.
+Writer served as SMS work-trade assistant manager and grounds keeper 2000-2002 under Mary H while living on grounds, and built and maintained the bathhouse cold plunge for 14 years.
+He has self-published books on body acceptance and body freedom, inspired by his own experiences at Stewart's.

 All Things Stewart Springs